 Managed Apple IDs and Shared iPad

 Originally available only through Apple School Manager, Shared iPad was brought to business users in iPadOS 13.4.
 Before then, companies that wanted to share devices among their employees had to rely on custom workflows for resetting the devices between uses or third-party programs that worked with an MDM solution to quickly provision a device for a user.
-Now it could provide the same kind of user experience leveraging Managed Apple IDs.
+Now organizations can provide the same kind of user experience leveraging Managed Apple IDs.

 Shared iPad for business is supported on iPad mini (4th generation or later), iPad Air 2 (or later), iPad (5th generation or later), and all iPad Pro models.
 All devices must have at least 32 GB of storage.

-While Shared iPad has traditionally required the use of a Managed Apple ID, Apple recently introduced Temporary Sessions, which also allows multiple users to use a single device.
-But when one user logs out of that shared iPad, all data from that session—including Safari browsing history, modified settings, and added files—are deleted.
+While Shared iPad used to require the use of a Managed Apple ID, the temporary session feature introduced in iPadOS 13.4 allows multiple users to use a single device without authenticating.
+But when a temporary user logs out of that session on a Shared iPad, all data from it—including Safari browsing history, modified settings, and added files—are deleted.